Tips for a Fun Self Drive Kangaroo Island Holiday

 Where did we stay?

-Western KI Caravan Park is the perfect choice for wildlife lovers and fabulous value for money.
+Western KI Caravan Park is the perfect choice for wildlife lovers and is fabulous value for money.
 Since the 2020 bushfires destroyed nearby Southern Ocean Lodge, this is your best bet for accommodation on this end of the island.

 We highly recommend splitting your time between the east and west of Kangaroo Island.
 It saves you big days of driving and gives you a chance to get closer to the wildlife in their natural habitat.
 Within minutes of arriving at the park, we spotted koalas in the tree right by our cabin.

 Kingscote is a completely different experience and a better for exploring the local food and wine offerings.
 We would probably look for something self-contained if we visited again rather than stay in a hotel.